-DES-3526:4#enable igmp_snooping

-Command: enable igmp_snooping

-disable igmp_snooping

-Purpose Used to enable IGMP snooping on the Switch.

-Syntax disable igmp_snooping {forward_mcrouter_only}

-Description This command disables IGMP snooping on the Switch.
+DES-3500:4#enable igmp_snooping Command: enable igmp_snooping disable igmp snooping Purpose Used to enable IGMP snooping on the Switch.
+Syntax disable igmp_snooping {forward_mcrouter_only} Description This command disables IGMP snooping on the Switch.
 IGMP snooping can be disabled only if IP multicast routing is not being used.
 Disabling IGMP snooping allows all IGMP and IP multicast traffic to flood within a given IP interface.

-Parameters forward mcrouter only - Adding this parameter to this command will disable forwarding all multicast traffic to a multicast-enabled routers.
+Parameters forward_mcrouter_only - Adding this parameter to this command will disable forwarding all multicast traffic to a multicast-enabled routers.
 The Switch will then forward all multicast traffic to any IP router.
 Entering this command without the parameter will disable igmp snooping on the Switch.
+Restrictions Only administrator-level users can issue this command.